Complying with ultimate beneficial ownership requirements

 Now financial institutions, law firms, and accountancy businesses are being torn in two directions.
 On the one side, they’re being targeted by criminals wanting to use their services to launder dirty money.
 On the other, they’re under the microscope of regulators.
 Add to this the ever-watchful eye of the media and the case for compliance is complete.
 Trust in the finance industry fell through the floor following the crash of 2008.
 Financial institutions don’t need another blow to their reputation.
 For some, this could be catastrophic.

 To counter all these issues, institutions, lawyers, and accountants are performing more detailed checks on their potential clients.
 KYC processes screen out potentially high-risk clients.
 It is more important than ever that ‘obliged entities’ are not seen to deal with criminals — or earn a reputation for assisting tax evasion.

-understanding UBO regulations in the EU
+Understanding UBO regulations in the EU

 Specifically relating to UBOs, AMLD5 requires member states to make public the central beneficial ownership registers for legal entities the AMLD4 required them to create.
-The new directive also mandates improved interconnectedness of these repositories across the EU for enhanced information sharing.
+The directive also mandates improved interconnectedness of these repositories across the EU for enhanced information sharing.

 UBO identification that doesn’t hurt your revenue targets

 The need to collect accurate data to comply with new regulations requires you access more sources of data, including the aforementioned central registers, and to dig deeper to identify UBOs.
 The UBO identification process is traditionally slow as many corporate structures are either accidentally or deliberately complex, and the transparency of jurisdictions globally varies immensely.
 Without robust policies and technology in place, your profit and revenue streams suffer and client onboarding can grind to a halt.
 Weaker relationships with your customers are inevitable given the culture of ‘now’.